FC Ararat-Armenia: History

 On 14 July 2020, Ararat-Armenia defended their Armenian Premier League title, securing their second league title, after defeating FC Noah 2–0.
 Three days later, 17 July 2020, Manager Vardan Minasyan left the club after his contract expired.
 On 22 July 2020, Ararat-Armenia announced David Campaña as their new manager.
 On 5 March 2021, David Campaña left his role as Head Coach by mutual consent, with Armen Adamyan being appointed as the Caretaker Head Coach.
 On 24 March 2021, Ararat-Armenia announced Anatoly Baidachny as their new Head Coach.
 Baidachny would leave Ararat-Armenia two and a half months later, on 8 June 2021 by mutual consent, having won just three of his twelve games in charge.
 On 14 June 2021, Ararat-Armenia announced that Dmitri Gunko had been appointed as the clubs new Head Coach.
 Following the conclusion of the 2021–22, Dmitri Gunko left his role as Head Coach after his contract was not extended.
 On 10 June 2022, Vardan Bichakhchyan was announced as Ararat-Armenia's new Head Coach.
 On 8 June 2023, Bichakhchyan left his role as Head Coach after his contract expired.

 On 17 June 2023, Ararat-Armenia announced the return of Vardan Minasyan as their Head Coach.

-In July 2023, Ararat-Armenia announced an cooperation between themselves and FIFA licensed football agent Hrachya Ghambaryan, with whom they'll sign players through.
+In July 2023, Ararat-Armenia announced a cooperation between themselves and FIFA licensed football agent Hrachya Ghambaryan, with whom they'll sign players through.

 On 28 May 2025, Ararat-Armenia announced that Head Coach Vardan Minasyan and his coaching staff had left the club at the end of their contract.